How to Apply | FAQs | Grant-writing Advice | Apply

 THE ROOFTOP FILMMAKERS FUND SHORT FILM GRANTS

-For the Rooftop Filmmakers’ Fund Short Film Grant, we will award grants ranging from $500-3,000 to male and female filmmakers.
-We will give grants to 3-6 projects.
+For the Rooftop Filmmakers’ Fund Short Film Grant, we will award grants ranging from $500-3,000 to alumni filmmakers.
+On average, we grant 3-6 projects annually.

 THE ADRIENNE SHELLY FOUNDATION SHORT FILM GRANT FOR WOMEN